 Going the Extra Mile

-TAT: Hi Cynthia, let’s start out by letting our readers get to know you a little better.
+TAT: Hi Lyn, let’s start out with some light questions first.
 What’s your favorite food?

 TAT: How do you support or promote TAT?